-On successful completion of the course, students will be able to achieve the following:
+On successful completion of the course, students will be able to achieve thefollowing:

-- 4. To explain the basic properties of semiconductors including the band gap, charge carrier concentration, doping and charge carrier injection/excitation. - 5.
-To explain the working, design considerations and applications of various semiconducting devices including p-n junctions, BJTs and FETs. - 6.
-To describe the working and design considerations for the various photonic devices like photodetectors, solar-cells and LEDs p-n junction diode, Semiconductor diode, Crystal diode rectifiers, Half wave rectifiers, Efficiency of half wave rectifier, Full wave rectifier, Centre tap full wave rectifier, Ripple factor, Filter Circuits, Voltage stabilization, Zener diode, Zener diode as Voltage stabilizer.
+- 1. To explain the basic properties of semiconductors including the band gap, charge carrier concentration, doping and charge carrier injection/excitation. - 2.
+To explain the working, design considerations and applications of various semiconducting devices including p-n junctions, BJTs and FETs. - 3.
+To describe the working and design considerations for the various photonic devices like photodetectors, solar-cells and LEDs